Christmas Treats 2014

 Step 3: Stir well, place in oven for 24 minutes, stirring every eight minutes to assure every cereal bit gets equally coated.

-Step 4: After the 24 minute baking time spread mixture out on greased parchment paper making sure to create an even layer.
+Step 4: After the 24 minute baking time spread mixture out on lightly greased parchment paper making sure to create an even layer.
+Feel free to leave some small clumps for extra gooey pieces after it cools.

-Step 5: Try to keep your significant other out of it
+Step 5: Try to keep your significant other out of it.
+It’s dangerously good.

 Step 6: Store as desired.
-I place mine in Gallon zip lock bags and add M&M’s.
-As the Chex settles it will stick together, creating clumps, so keeping it stored in baggies allows you to massage the chex mix to break it up.
+I typically place mine in either snack size bags, decorated with cute ribbon, or in zip lock bags for ease of access.
+I always add M&M’s when bagging up.
+Note: as the Chex settles it will stick together, creating clumps, so keeping it stored in baggies allows you to gently massage the chex mix to break it up.

 Printable recipe: